-I often get asked what the best OBS settings are for recording videos.
-And I guess that is what you’re here for too.
+People often ask me what the best OBS settings are for recording videos.
+I guess that is what you’re here for too.
 So let’s get straight into this.

-The settings below are my recommendations, but OBS recording settings vary from one person to the next depending on the computer you are using and the speed of your internet, so you may have to play around with some of the adjustments until you find which work best on your equipment.
+The settings below are my recommendations, but OBS recording settings vary from one person to the next, depending on the computer you are using and the speed of your internet.
+Therefore, you have to play around with some of the adjustments until you find the most suitable one.

 Update the recording to MP4 and set audio track to 1